Take Care of Your Mental and Physical Health as a Way of Caring for God’s Creation

 Choose God, Choose Life, Choose Health

-To all young people reading this, you have the power to change your world and our country, but it starts with taking responsibility for yourself.
-Looking after your physical and mental health is not just smart; it is a holy duty and a way to protect God’s creation, beginning with you.
+To all young people reading this, you have the power to change your world and our country, but it begins with taking responsibility for yourself.
+Caring for your physical and mental health is not only wise; it is a sacred duty and a way to protect God’s creation, starting with you.
+As the holidays begin, choose God rather than neglecting your faith, choose health over harm, purpose over mere pleasure, and discipline over destruction.
+Your life is a gift.
+Protect it, care for it, and use it to honor God and serve others.